 - Deliver value frequently.

 - The most effective communication is face-to-face.
 [Everything else is just a substitute.]

 - Working [functioning] software is the primary measure of progress.
-[If the result of your work in software or in any other type of project is not the way your customer (stakeholder) expects it to be, you are in trouble.]
+[If the result of your work in software or any other type of project is not how your customer (stakeholder) expects it to be, you are in trouble.]

 - Maintain a sustainable working pace.

 - Continuous excellence enhances agility.

 - Self-organizing teams generate the most value.

 - Regularly reflect and adjust your way of work to boost effectiveness.
 [Evaluate your performance and identify room for improvement.]